puppetlabs/puppetlabs-apache/REFERENCE.md

 Overrides the default `logroot` directory's mode.<br />
 > **Note**: Do _not_ grant write access to the directory where the logs are stored without being aware of the consequences.
-See the [Apache documentation][Log security] for details.
+See the [Apache documentation](https://httpd.apache.org/docs/current/logs.html#security) for details.

 Default value: $::apache::params::logroot_mode